 - Drain wort and rinse grains with another 1 gallon of water at 70C (there should be about 5 gallons of liquid in your brew pot.

-- Add in malt extract and bring to boil.
+- Add in the malt extract and bring to boil.

 - Cool to 20C and pitch yeast.